SenseNet/sensenet/deployment/readme.md

 See  [Microsoft documentation about execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.3#example-6-set-the-execution-policy-for-the-current-powershell-session)

+- dotnet cli

+If certificate is not present the installer will crete a developer certificate under temporary folder `./temp/certificates`.
+It uses dotnet cli for this.

 - git cli

 CreateImages switch will download git repositories in order to create docker images from sensenet service solutions on the fly and it use git cli for this.